Sainathreddy2001/chat_app_assignment/README.md

-# chat_app_assignment
+# chat_app_realtime
-This is the real time chat application made using React, Express, Socket.io, Sql,typescript.
+This is a real-time chat application built using React, Typescript, HTML, TailwindCSS, PostgreSQL, Node, Express, and Socket.io